Open Days and Hours

 • Wear sunscreen and/or wide brimmed hats and long sleeves.

-• It’s an 800 foot walk from the parking area to the blackberry orchard.
+• It’s an 800 foot walk from the parking area to the orchard.
+The back of the orchard is even further.

 • Most of our blackberries are thornless, but a few select rows have thorned varieties.
 Wear gloves and long sleeves and pants if you wish to tangle with them.